PROGRESS TO DEGREE

 The catalog and registration system provide information on the preparation necessary in order to enroll in a specific course.
 All 300-level courses in Arts and Sciences have either a specific prerequisite course or have the expectation that the student will have junior standing (61 earned hours), or the permission of the instructor, in order to enroll.

 Each candidate for a degree must submit an “application for degree” form.
-The forms should be submitted online no later than one term prior to the term of graduation.
+The forms are available in the A&S Student Services Center, 200 Clark Hall, and should be submitted no later than one term prior to the term of graduation.
 Students who expect to complete degree requirements in May submit the application form during the preceding fall semester.
 Those who expect to finish degree requirements in August or December should submit the application during the previous spring semester.
 In all cases, the deadline for submission of the form is the last day to register for the final semester in residence.
 Students who submit the application after registration for the final semester can expect the degree one term later.
 Degrees are awarded in May, August, and December.